nicolasfauchereau/Auckland_Python_Workshop/README.md

   + How to perform **groupby** operations (*split / apply / combine*)
   + How to deal with Missing Values

-  One of the strenths of Pandas is its ability to store, and perform sophisticated operations on, **time-series**: i.e. data that is indexed by dates, dates and times, timestamps, etc. In the second part of the Panda tutorial we will focus on time-series manipulation in Pandas.
+  One of the strenths of Pandas is its ability to store, and perform sophisticated operations on, **time-series**: i.e. data that is indexed by dates, dates and times, timestamps, etc. In the second part of the Pandas tutorial we will focus on **time-series manipulation in Pandas**.
+In particular we'll see:

+  + how to read in and correctly parse files containing date / time information

+  + how to resample time-series

+  + rolling window operations (e.g. moving averages)

+  + how to deal with missing values and missing index values

     ​

++ `xarray.ipynb`:

+  [xarray](http://xarray.pydata.org/en/stable/) is a library to read / write netcdf files and for the manipulation of multi-dimensional labelled arrays, it is especially handy for *gridded data* varying along *latitudes, longitudes, time, depth, height*, etc. Its design follows closely that of Pandas, meaning that familiarity with Pandas allows to quickly pick up xarray.
+We'll see how to read, write netcdf files in xarray, and perform a series of common analyses such as:

+  + calculating a climatology
+  + calculating anomalies
+  + going from and to Pandas Dataframes
+  + calculating composite anomalies
+  + resampling, aggregation, groupby operations

+  ​

 + `plotting.ipynb`:

   In this notebook we'll go over the basics of **Matplotlib**, the main plotting library in python.
-This is more or less the equivalent of *numpy* but for plotting: *i.e.* a foundational library of the Python Scientific ecosystem, on wich a number of — more specialised — plotting libraries have been built.
+This is more or less the equivalent of *numpy* but for plotting: *i.e.* a foundational library of the Python scientific ecosystem, on wich a number of — more specialised — plotting libraries have been built.
 One of these we will briefly go over in particular is *seaborn*, a plotting library handy for statistical plots.
 A short and non-exhaustive list of plotting libraries in Python is provided covering both static plots (i.e. *plotnine*, *ggplot2*, etc) and interactive plots (*bokeh*, *plotly*, *holoviews*, etc)

   ​